-

 (RBA) Higher interest rates generally lead to higher returns on investments denominated in AUD.
 This tends to attract foreign capital into AUD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Weak Bullish and for the CAD is Weak Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Moderate Bearish and for the CAD is -- Neutral.

-Our Ziwox A, mid-term Fundamental Score for AUD is 7. and Fundamental Score for CAD is 7.
+mid-term Fundamental Score for AUD is 8. and Fundamental Score for CAD is 6.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance

-In the current trading session, "Sydney & Tokyo", Market risk sentiment is Strong Risk-OFF.
-The Gold and United States Dollar recorded the strongest performance, while the New Zealand Dollar and Australian dollar are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Risk-OFF.
+The Gold and Switzerland Frank recorded the strongest performance, while the New Zealand Dollar and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"